 Refer to the course descriptions for course prerequisites.

 Applicants who are admitted into a certificate program while also pursuing a graduate degree will be classified as degree-seeking students.
-Applicants who are not currently enrolled in a graduate degree program at UTSA will be required to apply for admission to UTSA as a special (non-degree-seeking) graduate student and to indicate their intent to seek admission into a certificate program.
+Applicants who are not currently enrolled in a graduate degree program at UT San Antonio will be required to apply for admission to UT San Antonio as a special (non-degree-seeking) graduate student and to indicate their intent to seek admission into a certificate program.
 If a non-degree-seeking applicant wishes to be admitted into a degree program, they will be required to apply to that program as a degree-seeking student.

 Applicants who are pursuing a certificate as special graduate students will not be eligible for financial aid.